superterran/curriculum-vitae/README.md

 # Doug Hatcher

 It's been a good decade.
 I've worked on a mix of incredible projects spanning some of the biggest brands in America.
 I typically serve in a client-facing technical leadership role.
-In this, I usually architect and oversee development inititives, In most cases, I take ownership of the hosting infrastructure and typically implement it myself or co-own it with a hosting provider like Webscale or Rackspace.
+In this, I usually architect and oversee development inititives.
+In most cases, I take ownership of the hosting infrastructure and will either implement it myself or co-own it with a hosting provider like Webscale or Rackspace.

 ## New Implementations